I take a cold shower every morning.

 Sometimes, when I’m having a bad day, I take two cold showers.

-Not wanting to bury the lede here, my friends, cold showers suck.
+Not wanting to bury the lede here; cold showers suck.

 Duh, right?